ruslanmv/webclone/CONTRIBUTING.md

-# Contributing to WebMirror
+# Contributing to WebClone

-First off, thank you for considering contributing to WebMirror! 🎉
+First off, thank you for considering contributing to WebClone! 🎉

 This document provides guidelines for contributing to the project.
 Following these guidelines helps maintain code quality and makes the contribution process smooth for everyone.